-According to Rogers et al.'s [28] diffusion of innovations, despite a technology being advantageous, its diffusion is always affected by a huge gap between the perceived notions of its utility and the practical degree of utility.
+According to Roger's diffusion of innovations, despite a technology being advantageous, its diffusion is always affected by a huge gap between the perceived notions of its utility and the practical degree of utility [28].
 This is specifically true in case of a complicated technology such as batteries.
 It is inherently uncertain, i.e., it lacks predictability in various dimensions, which makes it all the more difficult to promote its adoption, for instance, the conversation with a retailer entailed his concern regarding the lack of knowledge about the battery and its functioning (Re1).